 The components of an SEO strategy can also evolve over time.
 Just think of a business that matures and then starts to enter international markets or one that introduces an app.

-To understand where your gaps are you need to conduct a technical SEO audit.
-Since this is an article about strategy, I will not go into how to do the actual audit.
+To understand your gaps, you need to conduct a technical SEO audit.
+Since this is a strategy article, I will not explore how to do the actual audit.
 But I strongly recommend conducting one before putting together the strategy.

 The role of content and keywords in an SEO strategy

 Content plays a central role in SEO since it has become “the dominant ranking factor” and is the major driver of good or bad user signals (which also play an important role in ranking).